hyf0/action-require-assignee-approval/README.md

 # Usage

-Time to show you care about some PRs and make sure it's won't be merged accidentally without your approval.
+Time to show you care about some PRs and make sure they won't be merged accidentally without your approval.

 ```yml